Parametric Bootstrap for Fixed Edge-Probability Network Models: Numerical Experiment

-In terms of coverage, intervals based on the distribution of $T$ provide coverage close to the nominal $\alpha$.
-The bias-corrected intervals based on $\widehat{\mu}$ also perform reasonably well, except the one based on $\mu(\widehat{P}_{\textrm{SVD}})$ for local clustering coefficient, which is likely due to the less accurate estimation of the local parameters around that node.
-The naive intervals without correction, however, under-cover severely for both statistics.
-Naturally, for the naive intervals, we would anticipate their coverage to get closer to the nominal $\alpha$ when $\lambda_n$ gets larger.
-We indeed observe growing coverage for the naive intervals, but still far from the nominal $\alpha$.
-Even at $\lambda_n = 16 \log n \approx 100$, some still have coverage well under 80\%.
+In terms of coverage, intervals based on the distribution of $T$ provide coverage close to the nominal level $1-\alpha$.
+The bias-corrected intervals based on $\widehat{\mu}$ also perform reasonably well, except for the interval based on $\mu(\widehat{P}_{\textrm{SVD}})$ for the local clustering coefficient.
+This exception is likely due to less accurate estimation of the local parameters around that node.
+The naive intervals without correction, however, severely under-cover for both statistics.
+Naturally, for the naive intervals, we would expect the coverage to approach the nominal level $1-\alpha$ as $\lambda_n$ increases.
+We do observe increasing coverage for the naive intervals, but it remains far from the nominal level.
+Even at $\lambda_n=16\log n\approx 100$, some intervals still have coverage well below $80\%$.
 This again suggests the necessity of bias correction, especially when the network is sparse.